Yuanhe0517/Necking-of-epithelial-tissues/README.md

 ## Project description

-This tutorial provides a simple C++ implementation of the basic vertex model for tissue mechanics.
+This project is based on the **VMTutorial** originally created by Rastko Sknepnek, providing a simple C++ implementation of the basic vertex model for tissue mechanics.
 Python interface is provided using the [pybind11](https://github.com/pybind/pybind11) library.

-The aim of this tutorial is to be clear and pedagogical even it if it comes at some performance cost.
-This tutorial is not intended for research, but could be used to develop research-quality tools.
+This project uses the vertex model to simulate and study large deformations of tissues, specifically focusing on the **necking** phenomenon in tissue mechanics.
+The simulation explores the mechanics behind tissue behavior under significant deformations, providing insights into complex biomechanical processes.

 ## Requirements